What are my rights as a patient?

 - Provide feedback or make a complaint without it affecting the way that I am treated

 - Have my concerns addressed in a transparent and timely way

 - Share my experience and participate to improve the quality of care and health services

 Barwon Health is a teaching hospital.
 This means a student, junior doctor or nurse might watch, help with or perform your treatment under supervision.
 If you have any questions, please discuss them with your treating team.

 Barwon Health is required by law to handle your personal and health information in accordance with The Health Records Act 2001, as well as other relevant legislation relating to confidentiality and privacy.

 We routinely share your information with and make it available to any health professional involved in your ongoing care or treatment (this is known as the primary purpose).
 This may include health professionals outside of Barwon Health such as your GP.

 Your information may also be used for secondary purposes that relate directly to the primary purpose of collection; for example, quality improvement and planning activities, billing, funding requirements, mandatory reporting or where the information is required by law.

 For all other purposes, Barwon Health will seek your consent before using or disclosing your information.

-For more information on the use and disclosure of your information, please contact the Consumer Liaison Office or Freedom of Information Officer.
+For more information on the use and disclosure of your information, please talk to the Barwon Health Consumer Liaison Officer or Barwon Health Freedom of Information Officer.